tjm159/message-listener/README.md

 # Message Listener
-Message Listener is a program used to give message statistic in [RNEL Dragonfly](https://github.com/pitt-rnel/rnel_dragonfly).
+Message Listener is a program used to give message statistic for [RNEL Dragonfly](https://github.com/pitt-rnel/rnel_dragonfly).

 ## Requirements